|

 Thermal

-transfer printers produce sharper text on small (decal size)
+Transfer printers produce sharper text on small (label and decal size)

 prints, and are generally better for printer vector